dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/core/intermediate-results/intermediate-result-extra-info.md

 ### taskName

-The name of the task object that generates the intermediate result.
+The name of the processing task to which this result belongs.

 <div class="sample-code-prefix"></div>
 >- Objective-C